 10 June, 2012

-Jun.10 (Apex) Lewis Hamilton drove a masterful race to win the Canadian Formula One Grand Prix to become the seventh diffferent winner out of seven races this year, taking his 18th career victory at the very venue where he scored his first ever F1 win back in 2007 – the victory also catapults him to the top of the points standings.
+Jun.10 (GP247) Lewis Hamilton drove a masterful race to win the Canadian Formula One Grand Prix to become the seventh diffferent winner out of seven races this year, taking his 18th career victory at the very venue where he scored his first ever F1 win back in 2007 – the victory also catapults him to the top of the points standings.

 Romain Grosjean erased his first lap nightmare of Monaco to take second place with a well calculated race from seventh on the grid in his Lotus, to score his best ever grand prix result.

 Also scoring his second career podium was Sergio Perez, who from 15th on the grid and finished third for Sauber after a late race charge.

 Hamilton looked up for it right from the start of first practice on Friday, and his delight as he crossed the line to score his first win of the season was obvious, as it was palpable on the podium – a real racer who delights in the fight to win.